andrepuschmann/academic-kickstart/content/authors/admin/_index.md

 I am the VP of Engineering in <a href="https://www.softwareradiosystems.com/" target="_blank">Software Radio Systems</a> (SRS), the company behind srsLTE.
 Within SRS, I am looking after our 5G activities and lead the C-V2X development.

-Prior to SRS, I was working as a postdoctoral researcher at Trinity College Dublin, Ireland and Ilmenau University of Technology, Germany.
+Prior to that, I was working as a postdoctoral researcher at Trinity College Dublin, Ireland and Ilmenau University of Technology, Germany.

-I am involved in (open source) software development for more than 15 years.
+I am involved in open-source software development for more than 15 years.